Michael von Grünau: Career

+In 1989, von Grünau moved to the Department of Psychology at Concordia University in Montreal, where he worked until his death in 2011.

+Research

+Around 1975, von Grünau conducted research into the color phi phenomenon, investigating the influence of color on apparent movement from stationary images, and also into the fluttering heart phenomenon in which a red patch on a blue background appears to jump around as an observer moves his or her eyes.

+In the early 1980s von Grünau conducted neurophysiology studies on the visual system of cats, including on the plasticity of their binocular vision.
+He also continued his psychophysical studies of human visual perception.

-In 1989, von Grünau moved to the Department of Psychology at Concordia University in Montreal.
-There he worked mainly in the psychophysics of human visual perception, on phenomena surrounding higher-order motion aftereffects, visual search and attention in the real world, visual flow fields, and eye movements.
+After 1989, von Grünau worked mainly in the psychophysics of human visual perception, on phenomena surrounding higher-order motion aftereffects, visual search and attention in the real world, visual flow fields, and eye movements.

+Personal life

 In 1991, von Grünau married Marinez de Andrade.
 They adopted a son, Fernando in 1999, from Brazil, and a daughter, Gabriela, in 2002, from China.

 von Grünau died on 22 December 2011, from cancer.